Become an art and design teacher

 - a competitive salary starting at £31k (or higher in London)

-- a generous and secure pension
+- a secure pension

 - more holiday days than people in many other professions